wp-plugins/listpipe/readme.txt

 To install the ListPipe Plugin for WordPress, we suggest installing within your WordPress blog (using the native plugin installation system; assuming your server is set up for that) or via FTP:

-=Installing from within Your Wordpress Blog=
+=Installing from within Your WordPress Blog=
 1. Log into your blog and open the Plugins panel on the left-side navigation;
 2. Click the 'Add New' option under the Plugins header;
 3. Search for 'ListPipe Content Generator' in the search window;